 A complete list of retired fragrances would take pages and pages to list.
 Most seasonal scents are eventually retired and replaced, although there are a few, such as Christmas Eve, Red Apple Wreath or Sparkling Cinnamon, which return year after year.
-Below is a list of retired candles which have been discontinued over the past few years.
-The ones that are in underlined blue text are still available in our online shop:
+Below is a list of retired candles which have been discontinued over the past few years:

 There are a number of reasons why people search for discontinued Yankee Candles.
 It can simply be that you want to stock up on your favourite scent that is no longer being made or you are an avid collector.
 There a few different ways to find them.

 Outlet Stores - Yankee Candle Outlet Stores can be a treasure trove for those looking for retired candles.
 The company wants to get rid of discontinued candles as quickly as possible to make room for new stock so they sell the retired scents at reduced prices.
 Other stores that stock gift items such as Candlemania also offer discontinued Yankee Candles in their end of season sales.